RishabhRD/rs-stl/README.md

 - Vec<T>
   In future, we plan to support more data structures from standard library.

-## Algorithms Implemented / Planned to Implement

-The names mentioned here are C++ standard library names.
-If any algorithm is implemented with other name as other name would be more suitable then, that name would be mentioned explicitly in front of C++ name as well as required description would be provided.

 ## Contribution

 The scope of project is quite large and surely need contributions from other